Anna Johnson Pell Wheeler: Biography

 She began looking for a teaching position, but found hostility in every mathematics department.
 She wrote to a friend: "I had hoped for a position in one of the good univ. like Wisc., Ill. etc., but there is such an objection to women that they prefer a man even if he is inferior both in training and research".
 In 1911 her husband had a stroke and she taught his classes at the Armout Institute for the remainder of the semester.
 She then accepted a position at Mount Holyoke College and taught there for seven years.

 In 1917, her last year at Mount Holyoke College, she published (together with R. L. Gordon) a paper regarding Sturm's theorem.
-In that they solved a problem that had eluded J. J. Sylvester (1853) and E. B. Van Vleck (1899).
+In that they solved a problem that had eluded James Joseph Sylvester (1853) and Edward Burr Van Vleck (1899).
 That paper (along with their theorem) was forgotten for almost 100 years until it was recently rediscovered.

 In 1918 she became an associate professor at Bryn Mawr College in Pennsylvania.
 Three years later she became the head of the Bryn Mawr mathematics department, and became a full professor in 1925.
-In the same year she married a colleague named Arthur Wheeler, who soon went to Princeton University.
+In the same year she married Arthur Leslie Wheeler (1871-1932), a classical scholar and head of the department of classics at Bryn Mawr College, who was appointed chairman of the department of classics of Princeton University in 1926.
 She moved with him, commuting to Bryn Mawr, teaching part-time, and becoming active in Princeton's mathematics society.
 In 1927 she became the first woman to present a lecture at the American Mathematical Society Colloquium.
 After Wheeler died in 1932, she returned to Bryn Mawr and taught full-time.

 Wheeler was instrumental in bringing German mathematician Emmy Noether to Bryn Mawr in 1933, after the latter's expulsion from the University of Göttingen by the Nazi government.
 The two women worked together happily for two years, until Noether died suddenly after an operation in 1935.
 Wheeler continued teaching at Bryn Mawr until she retired in 1948.
 She died in 1966 following a stroke.
 Her doctoral students included Dorothy Maharam and Marion Cameron Gray.